mjbommar/scotus-predict/README.md

 The data used in this paper is available from the [Supreme Court Database (SCDB)](http://scdb.wustl.edu/).

 ## Version
-The latest version of this model was relesed in October 2015.
+The latest version of this v1 model was released in October 2015.
+All future work on Marshall+ will be conducted on [mjbommar/scotus-predict-v2](https://github.com/mjbommar/scotus-predict-v2), which has a latest release date of December 2016.